Niclas-J-M/HRI-Project/README.md

 ## Starting the Program

-Once everything is configured and the virtual environment is active, start the interaction system:
+Once everything is configured and the virtual environment is active, start the interaction system first:

 ```bash
 python main.py